prathamrg/prathamrg/README.md

 - I am a Data Scientist & an Electrical Engineer
 - 👀 I’m interested in DataScience, Blockchain Dapp Development and Renewable Energy
 - 🌱 I’m currently learning Solidity
-- 💞️ I’m looking to collaborate on DeFi Projects
+- 💞️ I’m looking to collaborate on Blockchain (DeFi) Projects
 - 📫 How to reach me: goel.pratham@btech2013.iitgn.ac.in

 <!---